n8acl/aprsnotify/README.md

 # APRSNotify
 APRSNotify is a python based bot script designed to send parsed APRS packet data to Twitter, Telegram and/or Mastodon.

-This software is for use by Amatuer Radio Operators only.
+This software is for use by Amateur Radio Operators only.

 Please see the Wiki for more information and installation and configuration.